Carlisle power stations: Background

 Carlisle Corporation sought, and obtained, from the Board of Trade a provisional order to generate and supply electricity to the City of Carlisle in 1895.
 The Carlisle Corporation Electric Lighting Order 1895} was confirmed by Parliament in the Electric Lighting Orders Confirmation (No. 3) Act 1895 (58 & 59 Vict. c. lxviii).
 An electric lighting scheme for the city was designed by Sir Alexander Kennedy and construction of the power station started in 1897.

 James Street station

 The power station was built by J. W. Laing in James Street at the junction with Nelson Bridge or Victoria Viaduct.
 The station shared coaling facilities with the adjacent gas works immediately to the north.
 Water for the power station's condensers was abstracted from, and returned to, the adjacent River Caldew.
 The station had a single brick chimney and first produced electricity in 1899.
 In about 1910 the building was extended to the rear.
-The original generating plant consisted of two 60 kW and two 125-kW steam-driven dynamos.
+The original generating plant was fed from three Oldham Boiler Company Lancashire Boilers providing steam to four Willans engines driving two each Wiliiams-Siemens 60 kW and125-kW dynamos.

 Extensions were made to the plant from time to time as the demand increased, up to 1919, when a 2,000-kW turbo-alternator was installed by the British Thomson-Houston Co.